Retailers

 Washington$0.45 $0.95 $1.95

-¹An increase on the fee assessed on the sale of architectural coatings (e.g., house paint, stain and varnish) in the Vermont PaintCare program was approved on October 12, 2023 by the Vermont Agency of Natural Resources (ANR).
-This fee increase will take effect on May 1, 2024.
+¹An increase on the fee assessed on the sale of architectural coatings in the Vermont PaintCare program took effect May 1, 2024.

 State pricing laws may require retailers to include the PaintCare Fee in a product’s “sticker price” displayed to consumers.
 Noncompliance with state pricing laws could lead to fines.
 Learn more at paintcare.org/pricinglaws.